apache/pekko/docs/src/main/paradox/remoting.md

 ## Types of Remote Interaction

-Akka has two ways of using remoting:
+Pekko has two ways of using remoting:

  * Lookup    : used to look up an actor on a remote node with `actorSelection(path)`
  * Creation  : used to create an actor on a remote node with `actorOf(Props(...), actorName)`